ganbarodigital/go_scriptish/README.md

 Sinks take the contents of the pipeline's stdin, and write it to somewhere outside the pipeline.

-A sink should be the last operation in your pipeline.
-You can add more operations afterwards if you really want to.
-Just be aware that the first operation after any sink will be starting with an empty stdin.
+A sink should be the last command in your pipeline.
+You can add more commands afterwards if you really want to.
+Just be aware that the first command after any sink will be starting with an empty stdin.

 ### AppendToFile()